Gratitude for Corpus Christi

 The Corpus Christi Procession: a Catholic Tradition

-The Solemnity of Corpus Christi was introduced in the late 13th century to honor Our Lord's institution of the Holy Eucharist.
-It is believed Corpus Christi processions date back to the 14th century.
+The Solemnity of Corpus Christi was introduced in the late 13th century to honor Our Lord's institution of the Most Holy Eucharist.
+It is believed Corpus Christi Processions date back to the 14th century.
 They are still held on the Feast of Corpus Christi throughout the world, often with the regal splendor and rich traditions of years past.

 The procession is made up of clergy, Catholic groups and organizations, and lay people and their families.
 Children in First Communion dress traditionally strew flower petals in front of the transported Eucharist.
-The Holy Eucharist is held in a processional monstrance carried by a priest or bishop.
+The Most Holy Eucharist is held in a processional monstrance carried by a priest or bishop.
 The monstrance itself is protected by a decorated canopy.